code-with-amitk/Code-examples/Companies-Coding-Rounds/Austria_Omicron/README.md

 2. void AddAfter (Node** head, int position, Node node);    //Add a node inside DLL after position p.
 3. void RemoveNode (Node** head, int val)                   //Remove element from Doubly Linked List
 ```
+#### 3.2 Help Smith Family
+- Smith family is invited to birthday party.
+Unfortunately family members (A,B,C,D) could not agree on who goes, who does'nt.
+Following is aggred:
+  - a.
+Atleast 1 family member goes to party
+  - b.
+A does not go with D. B will always go with C. if A & C goes, B will not go. if A does not go, D or C goes.
+- Write program to print groupings in which family members can go to party.

 ### 4. OOD: Asynchronous Logger class
 - Create logging class in C++ which supports logging to different targets(Eg: file, console, remote server).
 It should have 1 method `void log (const std::string& message);`
 - Features of logging class: